RESIDENTIAL: Osprey, Florida

 The Main House, the largest of three structures on a family coastal compound, is a U-shaped courtyard structure elevated on piles to meet FEMA requirements.
 The central garden space, "the largest room in the house", is located where 117 non-native, invasive Australian pines once grew.
 The courtyard concept enables each of the primary rooms to share a common foreground landscape, and at the same time focus on the Gulf as the extended site.
 To the east, a mature oak hammock gives the property a sense of age and permanency.
 The design organizes a large program into a sequence of spaces around the courtyard that are detailed and scaled to impart a relaxed setting to the family retreat.
-The Owner requested a design that would age gracefully and develop an attractive patina.
-To this end, copper, stone, and wood were selected to establish an organic material palette, expressing a sense of permanence.
-On this property each of the coastal ecosystems: gulf, beach, dune, garden, house, oak hammock, mangrove, and inter-coastal bay are clearly distinguishable.
-Throughout the long, thin core of the home, large glass doors pocket into wall cavities revealing these environments from Gulf to Bay.
+The owner requested a design that would age gracefully and develop an attractive patina.
+To this end, copper, stone, and wood were selected to establish an organic material palette, expressing a simultaneous sense of permanence and temporality.
+On this property, each of the coastal ecosystems are distinguishable—gulf, beach, dune, garden, house, oak hammock, mangrove, and inter-coastal bay.
+Throughout the long, thin core of the home, large glass doors pocket into wall cavities revealing these environments from Gulf to bay.